Hide mobile menu

 A fixed rate home loan offers you the security of locking in your home loan rate, which means you won’t need to worry about potential rate rises - something that can happen with a variable rate home loan.
 A fixed rate also gives you the certainty of fixed repayments, so you know exactly how much you will need to allocate to your home loan over a set period, and can budget accordingly.

-One downside to fixed rates though, is that they can limit your additional repayment amount - which means you won’t be able to pay off your loan faster by making extra repayments.
+One downside to fixed rates, though, is that they can limit your additional repayment amount, which means you won’t be able to pay off your loan faster by making extra repayments.
 So, for example, if your situation changes (like you get a pay rise or come into a little extra money), you won’t get the benefit of being able to pay down more of your principal loan amount to reduce the amount of interest you pay over the life of your loan.

 How offset accounts work